Menu

 Emily & Yeti

-Emily is a behavioral trainer who is currently focusing on Puppy Preschool here at the Lake Mills Veterinary Clinic.
-She is claimed by an Alaskan malamute named Yeti who she calls her Heartsong.
+Emily is a behavioral trainer who is currently focusing on Puppy Preschool and Beyond Basics classes here at the Lake Mills Veterinary Clinic.
+She is claimed by an Alaskan malamute named Yeti who she calls her Heartsong, and bossed around by her younger Alaskan malamute, Iorek.
 Together they have graduated from all the training courses that the LMVC has to offer.
 They also have fun running canicross, bike/skijoring, and trekking together where they get to work as a team together, further strengthening the bond between them.

 Contact Us